 Not only is there a rise in demand for high-end spirits, consumers are also seeking unique flavours within this category.
 It’s clear that the multi-sensory experience has become a priority, much like spritz drinks and the feeling of summer that the drink evokes.

-According to the WSTA,flavoured rum sales have doubled since 2019, and flavoured gin represents approximately 40% of the total gin market and this is expected to continue.
+According to the WSTA, flavoured rum sales have doubled since 2019, and flavoured gin represents approximately 40% of the total gin market and this is expected to continue.

 How can you jump on this trend?

-Take a look at your stock list for 2023, have you got any new flavours in there?
+Take a look at your stock list, have you got any new flavours in there?
 If not, we would recommend that you take your most popular spirits, and add some new flavours.
 Whether it is a spiced rum, or an orange gin , you are sure to smash your guests’ expectations.
 Adding these to your signature cocktail serves will also help to introduce new customers to this trend.

 As the cost-of-living crisis continues, consumers are reconsidering their spending habits.
 From cutting down on TV streaming services to ordering less drinks in their local bar, but demanding the best quality.
 People are expecting to significantly change their spending patterns when it comes to non-essential items over the next 12 months.